RandomRobbieBF/wordpress-php-object-helper/README.md

 About
 ---

-You have a Known plugin with a PHP object exploit?, but you need to determine which library to use to exploit the issue and run with phpgcc.
+You have a Known plugin with a PHP object exploit?, but you need to determine which library to use to exploit the issue and run with phpggc.

 This should help you out.